No results for ""

 • The SDK now periodically sends diagnostic data to LaunchDarkly, describing the version and configuration of the SDK, properties of the underlying operating system, and performance statistics.
 No credentials or identifiable values are included.
 This behavior can be disabled with LDConfig.diagnosticOptOut(Bool) or configured with LDConfig.diagnosticRecordingInterval(TimeInterval).

 • The LaunchDarkly iOS SDK is now compatible with the Swift Package Manager.
-Read more about building with the Swift Package Manager in the Getting started section of the iOS reference guide.
+Read more about building with the Swift Package Manager in the Get started section of the iOS reference guide.

 • When shutting down the client instance by calling close (formerly stop), the event queue is flushed prior to shutting down.
 This ensures that all pending events are submitted before the client connections are closed.